The bordism version of the h-principle: Introduction

+\begin{example}[Submersion differential relation] Let $\r$ denote the differential relation whose solutions are submersions of dimension $d$.
+Then, for a manifold $N$, the homomorphism $k^0_\r(N)\to h_\r^0(N)$ is essentially defined by associating with a class of a proper submersion $f\co M\to N$ the class of $f$ equipped with the representation of the stable vector bundle $TM\ominus f^*TN$ by the kernel bundle of the differential $df$, see Remark~\ref{r:14.4} and \cite[Proposition 4.1]{Se}.
+We will see that elements of $k^1_\r(N)$ are represented by pairs $(f, \alpha)$ of a submersion $f\co M\to N$ and a function $\alpha\co M\to \R$ such that the map is proper and $\alpha(f^{-1}(x))\ne \R$ for each $x\in N$, see Figure~\ref{fig:1a}.
+Elements of $h^1_\r(N)$ are defined similarly, except that now $f$ is an arbitrary function (not necessarily a submersion) equipped with a representation of the stable vector bundle $TM\ominus f^*TN$ by a vector bundle over $M$ of dimension $d$.
+Again, the natural isomorphisms $k^1_\r(N)\to h^1_\r(N)$ are essentially constructed by representing $TM\ominus f^*TN$ by $\mathop\mathrm{ker } df$.
+For $i>1$, elements of $k^i_\r(N)$ and $h^i_\r(N)$ and natural homomorphisms $k^i_\r(N)\to h^i_\r(N)$ are defined similarly (cf. Hatcher~\cite{Ha} and Galatius--Randal-Williams~\cite{GR}). \end{example}

+\begin{remark} Though historically in many applications only the functors $k^0_\r$ and $h^0_\r$ played an important role, it turned out that $k^i_\r$ and $h^i_\r$ for $i\ne 0$ are important in their own right.
+For example, counterparts of higher order functors $k^i_\r$ and $h^i_\r$ appear in the classification of TQFTs by Lurie (see \cite[section 2.2]{Lu}, especially Definition~2.2.9).
+It is also worth mentioning that the role of functors $k^1_\r$ and $h^1_\r$ in the proof of Theorem~\ref{th:1} (as well as, for example, in the proof of the main theorem in \cite{GMTW}) is crucial. \end{remark}

-\begin{definition} If, for a given open stable differential relation $\mathcal R$, the natural transformation $\mathfrak{A}_{\mathcal R}$ is an equivalence of the two cohomology theories, then we say that the \emph{b-principle} for $\mathcal R$ holds true\footnote{This is a refined version of the b-principle introduced in the paper~\cite{Sa}.
+{\ccc \begin{definition} An open stable differential relation $\r$ is said to satisfy the \emph{b-principle} if the natural transformation $\mathfrak{A}_\r$ is an equivalence\footnote{This is a refined version of the b-principle introduced in the paper~\cite{Sa}.
 The notion of the b-principle in the current paper is essentially stronger than that in \cite{Sa}.}. \end{definition}

+When $\r$ satisfies the b-principle, we are in position to apply the Group Completion Theorem, e.g., see \cite{MS}.
+We identify the set $\pi_0=\pi_0\M_\r$ of path components of $\M_\r$ with the corresponding subset of the Pontrjagin ring $H_*(\M_\r; \Z)$.
+Then $\pi_0$ belongs to the center of $H_*(\M_\r)$.